Exorcist Master

-Exorcist Master (驅魔道長 Jyutping: Kui moh do jeung; Pinyin: Qūmó Dàocháng; literally, Expel Demon Taoist Priest) is a 1992 Hong Kong film directed by Wu Ma and starring Wu Ma and Lam Ching-ying.
+Exorcist Master (驅魔道長 Jyutping: Kui moh do jeung; Pinyin: Qūmó Dàocháng; literally, Expel Demon Taoist Priest) is a 1992 comedy horror Hong Kong film directed by Wu Ma and starring Wu Ma and Lam Ching-ying.
 It is a spin-off of the 1985 Hong Kong movie Mr. Vampire.
 Lam Ching-ying reprises his role as a Taoist priest.

+In the film, a long-dead priest is revived as a vampire and haunts the church building where he died.

 Plot

 Priest Wu (Wu Ma) is due to re-open a church after a priest died there twenty years ago, Uncle Nine (Lam Ching-ying) recommends he does not re-open the church but Priest Wu goes ahead.
 The priest who died there becomes a vampire who wants to turn everyone in the town into a vampire.